-The Department of Field Support (DFS) at UN Headquarters provides dedicated support to peacekeeping field Missions in the areas of financial reimbursements, logistical support services, communications and information technology, human resources and general administration

-.
-Support is delivered to field Missions and TCC contingents through DFS and its Mission Directors/Chiefs of Mission Support and their subordinate staff.
+Department of Field Support (DFS) at UN Headquarters provides dedicated support to peacekeeping field Missions in the areas of financial reimbursements, logistical support services, communications and information technology, human resources and general administration to help field Missions.
+Support is delivered to field Missions and TCC contingents by DFS to the respective Mission through Mission Directors/Chiefs of Mission Support and their subordinate staff.